dshakes90/LFM-1b-MusicBrainz-Gender-Wrangler/README.md

 mbslave psql -f $MBDATA/mbdata/sql/CreateViews.sql
 ```

-Then check out and configure the following [MusicBrainz db search tool](https://github.com/dshakes90/musicbrainzsearch) and follow the instructions in it's ```README.md``` to start the elastic search API.
+Then check out and configure the following [MusicBrainz db search tool](https://github.com/dshakes90/musicbrainzsearch) and follow the instructions in it's ```README.md``` to start the elasticsearch API.

 ## Running the Program